brozena/brozena-old.github.io/tabla.md

 My first exposure to the sound of the tabla was in high school hearing Mickey Hart and Zakir Hussain playing [Sweet Sixteen](https://www.youtube.com/watch?v=jkubRK-RRUQ) and the [American Beauty score](https://www.youtube.com/watch?v=hrU3EppRwNA).
 Fascinated by their sound, I kept this interest on the back burner for years.
 I would pretend to speak the syllables instead of singing in the shower.
 At some point, I told a friend I would put down drumsticks and only play with my hands.
 I had no idea how to pursue them.

 Throughout my twenties the dream of playing became much bigger.
-I started to approach classical music by listening to Zakir Hussain's "Selects" and Ravi Shankar's "The Master Drummers of India" -- but without being familiar with any of the concepts of Indian rhythm I could only be both lost and in love.
+I started to approach classical music by listening to Zakir Hussain's "Selects" and Ravi Shankar's "The Master Drummers of India" -- but without being familiar with any of the concepts of Indian rhythm I was both lost and in love.

 Thanks to a chance encounter at Penn State University Park in [spring of 2008]({% post_url 2013-10-23-cleaning %}), I was gifted a set of tabla by an astrophysics postdoc named Birjoo Vaishnav.
 Over a few days, I made futile attempts at getting any sound from them.
 A week after the gift of these tabla, I met Quamar Barkat as we entered a logic/discrete math course.
 He was practicing tabla on the desk and I recognized it for what it was.
 Quamar and I worked together for some time on fundamentals between State College and Philadelphia.